Jca-Dev/CSAN/README.md

     <li>Going to deploy, selecting deployment method as GitHub and typing in the GitHub repository name.</li>
     <li>Finally selecting deploy branch to manually deploy or select automatic deployment which allows Heroku to rebuild the project after each push to GitHub.</li>
 </ol>
-The page is now published and the link is in the sett section at the bottom in Domains.
+The page is now published and the link is in the settings section under Domains.

 <br>